richeney/terraform-bootstrap-github/README.md

 github_owner_name            = "richeney"
 github_repo_name             = "terraform-bootstrap-github-test"
 github_personal_access_token = "paste_your_github_token_here"
+github_create_workflows      = true
+github_create_files          = true
 ```

-Note that you can also use organization names as the value for github_owner_name.
+Note that you can also use an organization name as the value for github_owner_name.
 Additional variables may be found in variables.tf.

-## Run terraform
+## Bootstrap

+Run the bootstrap in your shell.

 1. Initialise